xyz2022/DesktopProcessMonitor/README.md

     Note: this is a non-blocking operation, no processes on the OS will be prevented or delayed from starting-up.
 However the process will terminate within a few ms if its certificate publisher is a match to the target string.
 3. SetPsiBlock: The Visual Studio Setup project handling installation and uninstallation of App.Windows.Service and WMProcMon.

-#Security considerations
+# Security considerations

 Resisting Priv-Esc tecniques:
-1. The file path to the service executable is quoted.
+1. The file path to service executable is quoted.
 2. Service executable folder is read-only for unpriveliged users.
 3. WMProcMon executable folder is read-only for unpriveliged users.
 4. WMProcMon runs with the owner set as the current logged-in user or users.